Boston Children's Hospital says it's gotten violent threats over care for transgender children - KESQ

 “We condemn these attacks in the strongest possible terms, and we reject the false narrative upon which they are based.
 We are working with law enforcement to protect our clinicians, staff, patients, families, and the broader Boston Children’s community and hold the offenders accountable,” the hospital says.
 “We will continue to take all appropriate measures to protect our people.”

-The harassment followed a variety of posts from individual social media users and from the Twitter account LibsofTikTok, which has shared a series of anti-LGBTQ messages with its 1.3 million followers.
+The harassment followed a variety of posts from social media users including the Twitter account LibsofTikTok, which has shared a series of anti-LGBTQ messages with its 1.3 million followers.
 In this case, the account posted a video August 11 of a doctor explaining a hysterectomy, but young girls and minors were not mentioned.

 “Boston Children’s Hospital (@BostonChildrens) is now offering ‘gender affirming hysterectomies’ for young girls,” reads the text on the post.